matthias-reis/aithir.de/_content/posts/transspace-tales/02-van-der-belt.md

 But that was not the end.
 It happened three more times.
 Then they found out that it had to be a form of communication.
 Every communication with an alien life form would start with mirroring or copying what could be observed.
 So that was it.
 Aliens on their planet.
-Native inhabitants.
+No, native inhabitants.

 It continued without consequences.
 Every few weeks, a new lifeless mannequin appeared.
 After a while, the crew collected some of their precious resources and